 After the surgery, you will be transferred to the recovery unit.
 There, a nurse will monitor your blood pressure, pulse, breathing, and fluid intake.
 Pain relief medications will be provided as needed.
 You can start drinking water and gradually progress according to the medical team's instructions.
 The next day, you will undergo a chest X-ray and swallow study to check your progress.

 You can resume regular activities, including driving and returning to work, after one week from the surgery.
 Follow the discharge instructions and maintain regular follow-up appointments with the surgical department.
-It is essential to stay physically active and consider joining a fitness program.
+It is essential to stay physically active; you may consider joining a fitness program.

 We recommend seeking emotional support through private counseling, support groups, or workshops to achieve long-term change.